How often should you wash your sheets?

 House dust mites are present in most human environments, thriving in warm moist places such as mattresses, bedding and carpets, and feeding mainly on flaked-off dead skin.
 They are sensitive to dry conditions, changes in temperature, and ultra-violet light.
 House mite faeces, get into the air easily and can provoke a strong allergic response when inhaled.

 A latex mattress is inhospitable to dust mites.
 No dust mite cover required.

 Latex pillows are inhospitable to dust mites, wool or silk pillows, and doonas, are naturally resistant to dust mites.

 Up to 85% of people with asthma are affected by the faeces of house dust mites.
 Those with the most common form of eczema – atopic eczema which is closely linked to asthma – are also affected by dust mites.

-Low-temperature cycles in washing machines don’t get rid of dust mites, say scientists, 30-40°C washes only killed 6% of house dust mites compared with 100% at 60°C, Korean researchers found.
+Low-temperature cycles in washing machines don’t kill dust mites, say scientists.
+Only 6% of house dust mites were killed in 30-40°C washes compared with 100% at 60°C, Korean researchers found.

 Hot tumble drying items for half an hour after drying outside in UV light also kills dust mites.

 There is a close link between asthma and allergies, around 40% of Australians have some form of allergy, more than 80% of people who have asthma also have an allergy.